GIS 101 Introduction to GIS

 2. Demonstrate georeferencing of spatial data, and explain the geographic variables involved.

-1. Define vertical datum and horizontal datum.
+1. Define vertical and horizontal datums.

 3. Define map projection.